SceneObject¶

 - static findByName(name)¶

-Find an object by name and return it.
+Finds the first occurence of an object with the given name and return it.

 name (

-) – Name of the object in the scenegraph.- Returns:¶
+str) – Name of the object in the scenegraph.- Returns:

 The found object or nil if not found.